Work Locations: 713 Johnson and outreach / in community and when determined the publicly accessible location, Victoria, BC.

 End Date: March 31, 2021

-To Apply: To apply, please submit your resume and cover letter to email@example.com This posting is open until filled
+To Apply: Please send your resume and cover letter to firstname.lastname@example.org This position is open until filled.

 The Victoria SAFER Initiative is a flexible, community-based, safe supply model with health care provider oversight.
 Its goal is to save and affirm the lives of people who use substances by providing safer, pharmaceutical alternatives to the currently toxic supply.